mcollina/upring/README.md

 * `request`: when a request comes in to be handled by the current node, if the router is not configured.
 It has the request object as first argument, a function to call when finished as second argument:
+* `'peerUp'`: when a peer that is part of the hashring gets online
+* `'peerDown'`: when a peer that is part of the hashring gets offline

 ```js
 instance.on('request', (req, reply) => {